SoftwareAG/oee-simulators/event-based-simulators/simulators.md

 - **Performance**: the simulator produces an event `Piece_Produced`.
 The event is produced 60 times per hour, which results in a performance of 100%.
 - **Quality**:  the simulator produces an event `Piece_Ok`.
 The event is produced shortly after the `Piece_Produced` event (both events have the same timestamp).
 There is always one `Piece_Produced` for a `Piece_Ok` event, which results in a quality of 100%.

+#### Ideal Producer Q80
+- **Availability**: the simulator produces an `Availability` event which has a field `status` that is always `up`, which results in an availability of 100%.
+- **Performance**: the simulator produces an event `Piece_Produced`.
+The event is produced 60 times per hour, which results in a performance of 100%.
+- **Quality**:  the simulator produces an event `Piece_Ok`.
+The event might be produced with probability 80% shortly after the `Piece_Produced` event (both events have the same timestamp), which results in a quality of 80%.

+#### Ideal Producer A80
+- **Availability**: the simulator produces an `Availability` event which has a field `status` that is 80% of time is `up`, which results in an availability of 80%.
+- **Performance**: the simulator produces an event `Piecec_Produced`.
+The event is produced 60 times per hour and it contains a field named `count` with value 5.
+The summary amount of events per hour is 300.
+- **Quality**: the simulator produces a `Pieces_Ok` event.
+It contains a field named `count` with value 5.
+Those events follow a few seconds after a corresponding `Pieces_Produced` event (both events have the same timestamp).
+The summary amount of quality pieces is also 300 per hour, which results in a quality of 100%.

 ### OEE profile settings for simulators

 Labels not mentioned explicitely in the following table, such as for example `Profile Name`, `Machine Location` or `Workpiece Name`, can be arbitrary values as they don't have any influence on the calculation.